Ping-Pie/EICL-Net/README.md

-# EICL-Net
+# I³RL-Net
-This is a pytorch implementation of EICL-Net.
+This is a pytorch implementation of I³RL-Net.
 # Environment
 * pytorch==1.3.1
 * cuda 10.1